fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 LINE 1: insert into notes (content, important, value) values (''only ...
 ```

-Next it''s time to move on to accessing the database from the application.
+Next it's time to move on to accessing the database from the application.

 ### Node application using a relational database

-Let''s start the application as usual with the <i>npm init</i> and install <i>nodemon</i> as a development dependency and also the following runtime dependencies:
+Let's start the application as usual with the <i>npm init</i> and install <i>nodemon</i> as a development dependency and also the following runtime dependencies:

 ```bash
 npm install express dotenv pg sequelize